 |Malware Removal (Windows)||

-There are many various information stealers on the Internet, here are a couple of examples: ArkeiStealer, RedLineStealer and CStealer.
-As a rule, programs of this type are designed to steal a range of sensitive information that could be misuses to generate revenue in one or another way.
-It is common that cyber criminals behind them target banking-related details, however, quite often they seek to steal other sensitive information as well.
+There are many information stealers on the internet including, for example, ArkeiStealer, RedLineStealer and CStealer.
+Generally, programs of this type steal a range of sensitive information that could be misused to generate revenue.
+Cyber criminals commonly target banking-related details, however, they often seek to steal other sensitive information as well.

 How did Oski infiltrate my computer?

-Screenshot of a deceptive website offering visitors to install application which supposed to deliver latest updates on COVID-19:
+Screenshot of a deceptive website inviting visitors to install an application that supposedly delivers the latest updates about COVID-19:

 Text presented within this site: